haoming-codes/moccasin/README.md

 # Moccasin

 This repo implements Moccasin, a constraint programming (CP) method for rematerialization.
-It makes use of OR-Tools' [CP-SAT Solver](https://developers.google.com/optimization/cp/cp_solver).
+It takes as input a [`nx.DiGraph`](https://networkx.org/documentation/stable/reference/classes/digraph.html) and solves a CP using OR-Tools' [CP-SAT Solver](https://developers.google.com/optimization/cp/cp_solver).

 ## Installation